© Crown copyright 2017

 - Member of Man Sat’s Board of Advisers

-Kip was appointed an Inquiry Chair of the Competition and Markets Authority (CMA) in November 2018.
+Kip was appointed an Inquiry Chair of the CMA in November 2018.
 Kip was a founder of Communications Chambers and until recently was a Senior Adviser for EE and BT.
 Between 2003 and 2007, Kip was a Board member of Ofcom where he held a variety of responsibilities, including chairing the European Regulators Group.

 Before joining Ofcom, he was founder and Managing Director of Spectrum Strategy Consultants (Spectrum).
 Spectrum provided strategy consulting services to telecoms and media companies, from offices in London, Singapore, Sydney and Rio de Janeiro.